Sasural Simar Ka: 2 years later

 Later, the story comes to revolve around Simar, Roli, Prem and Siddhant and how they protect the Bharadwaj house from some supernatural creatures who want to destroy the Bhardwaj family.
-These supernatural creatures include the shapeshifting female serpent Maya, Dayans Mohini and Indravati, Patali Devi-Gayatri, ghosts Maalti, Madhavi and Chhoti Dulhan, Shaitan (Kaal), Moon Jewel Princess Chandramani and another two Dayans Mahamaya and Kamya.
+These supernatural creatures include the shapeshifting female serpent Maya who fakes to be Roli and tries to avenge her lover's death because of Vikrant, Dayans Mohini and Indravati who want to awaken a powerful dark entity from the underworld, Patali Devi.
+Patali Devi Gayatri is awakened and takes over Simar's body but Simar vanquishes her in her own realm.
+Then come the ghosts Maalti, Madhavi and Chhoti Dulhan, Shaitaan (Kaal), Moon Jewel Princess Chandramani and another two witches Mahamaya and Kamya.
 While defeating Patali Devi and Shaitan, Simar's life becomes endangered.
 Roli sacrifices her life to save Simar.
 After Roli's sad demise, Siddhant becomes depressed and moves abroad.
+The Chandramani comes to life and wipes out the Bharadwaj family's memories but Simar makes them remember the truth again.
 Due to Chandramani's notorious plan to get rid of Simar so her lost powers are regained from Siddhant, she makes Simar search the Chandrakant in a jungle where Simar faces a curse from a Saint Baba to reincarnate as a housefly.
 Simultaneously, Prerna and Mataji reveal the truth of Fake Simar residing in the house and save Simar on time back as a human leading to the end of Chandrakatha.
 After the gem Chandramani being buried at a misunderstood time by Simar, Mahamaya steals it so the Chudails' deity Kaal regains his powers and returns to the world.
 Mahamaya and Kamya (who resides inside the Bharadwaj house as Prem's childhood mate to assist her mother) casts a spell on Simar that impregnates her with a child possessing evil powers.
 Simar becomes aware of this mysterious plan and soon witnesses Kamya's real vintage.
 The family learns of this, too.
-Simar and Prem have a son, Piyush.
-Being in doubt of the baby's spookiness, the family asks Simar to donate the child.
-Simar refuses and leaves Piyush with her in-laws..
+Simar and Prem have a son, Piyush, who is actually an incarnation of Kaal.
+Being in doubt of the baby's spookiness and dark powers, the family asks Simar to donate the child.
+Simar refuses and leaves her in-laws with Piyush.